 Updated RACGP Preventive Health Guidelines (the Red Book) emphasise the need for an annual routine check-up by your GP according to your risk factors at certain ages, including mental health screening, heart, stroke and diabetes risk assessments and investigations, and cancer screening for cervix, breast, bowel and prostate cancers as appropriate.

-You should also stay up-to-date on vaccinations, such as influenza, COVID-19, Hepatitis A/B, among others.
+You should also stay up to date on vaccinations, such as influenza, COVID-19, Hepatitis A/B, among others.
 These screenings and vaccinations are crucial to sustaining fitness for practice over the long term.

 These routine preventive health consultations also give you an opportunity to build trust and a long-term relationship with your own GP.
 Continuity of care with a regular GP provides a reliable safety net during periods of stress, including debriefing after exposure to trauma.